Catholics Affirm Sola Scriptura

 Tradition – or they just give themselves a hall pass and ignore

-Tradition altogether - they can stand on their hill and shout their
+Tradition altogether - they can stand on their hill and shout their insults all they want.

 Scripture – much like it does the Trinity or Christ’s Incarnation.
 Much as The Church does with everything, for that